Mercedes-Benz CLK-Class (C208): CLK Master Edition

 The Master Edition was a 2001 limited edition of the coupé variant of the CLK.
 It was inspired by the AMG-prepared race car that participated in the Deutsche Tourenwagen Masters championship under the factory D2 AMG-Mercedes team.
 During the 2000 season, Bernd Schneider won six races and secured both driver's and team's championship.
 He then repeated this feat a year later in 2001 season.

 The model was based on the "Avantgarde" trim with AMG-specific upgrades, including leather sports steering wheel, AMG-badged door sills, gearshift lever and floor mats with the inscription of the edition.
 On the exterior. front fenders included the "Master Edition" script, 17-inch light-alloy wheels designed by AMG, specific exhaust pipes with an AMG cover and a full AMG bodykit with front and rear aprons as well as the side sill panels, similar to the CLK 55 AMG.

 Most engine options were available for the new special model: the 2.0 or 2.3-litre Kompressor, the 3.2-litre V6 and the 4.3 litre V8.
 Portugal was assigned only 30 units of the edition.

 CLK Cabriolet Final Edition

-When the CLK Cabriolet was nearing it's replacement by the new C209 generation, Mercedes marketed an end of production limited edition called the Final Edition.
+When the CLK Cabriolet was nearing its replacement by the new C209 generation, Mercedes marketed an end of production limited edition called the Final Edition.
 Exterior features included optional Cubanite silver gray metallic paint, 17-inch five-spoke light-alloy wheels, chrome trim and "Final Edition" script on the front fenders.
 The interior was finished with Gray Nappa/Alcantara upholstery, wood and leather steering wheel, decorative elements in burr walnut, chrome details and floor mats with "Final Edition" script.
 This edition was available as a 200 or 230 Kompressor, 320 V6 or 430 V8.